i05nagai/memorandum/language/english_speaking.md

     * The terrible experience seemed to have unhinged him slightly
     * The stress of the job has unhinged many workers
 * fall
+    * as licenses for the company's Windows system fell due to a sharp drop in sales of personal computers
     * fall asleep
     * Computer, software and semiconductor shares fell for a second day
     * More than 7 stocks fell for every 4 that rose on the NYSE